A Bitcoin wallet is what you use to receive, send, and store your Bitcoin.

 Just like a bank account which has an assigned, unique bank account number, your Bitcoin wallet has an assigned, unique wallet address.
 This address consists of up to 34 random digits (consisting of numbers and letters, both uppercase and lowercase).

 Here's an example of a Bitcoin wallet address: 13BE7m4GnGAbdxfzrTgaV9wYmHkGbrarAP

-It is important to note that addresses are case-sensitive.
+It is important to note that wallet addresses are case-sensitive.
 This means changing even just one letter from uppercase to lowercase (ex. changing a "G" into a "g") will turn it into a different address entirely.

 You can use wallets from any Bitcoin wallet provider you prefer.
 You can also open wallet accounts with as many providers as you like.

 There are four different kinds of wallets: desktop wallets, browser-based wallets, mobile wallets, and hardware wallets.
 They differ mainly in where they are stored (i.e. either on your laptop, on a third party website, on a mobile device, or on a specialized offline device), and thus, they each come with their own pros and cons.